AnuDi3745/ChurnPrediction/README.md

 # ChurnPrediction
 This is my task for Sunbase Internship.

 I have not uploaded the Model File here asa github has restrictions on size.
-Please Dowload it from here: https://drive.google.com/file/d/1RCnUDGl5GtER4xNf6mbx1hemfxs8aZE3/view?usp=sharing
+Please Download Model File from here: https://drive.google.com/file/d/1RCnUDGl5GtER4xNf6mbx1hemfxs8aZE3/view?usp=sharing

 Change the path of the Model here: